leouieda/lithosphere/lectures/2-subduction/content.md

 <br>
 refer to the excellent textbooks:

-* "The Solid Earth" by C. M. R. Fowler, section 9.6
+* "The Solid Earth" by C. M. R. Fowler (section 9.6)
-* "Geodynamics" by Donald Turcotte and Gerald Schubert, sections 3.17
+* "Geodynamics" by Donald Turcotte and Gerald Schubert (section 3.17)

 ---